HL7/fhir-exchange-routing-ig/input/pages/specification.md

 #### The originating client negotiates trust with the destination

-In this exchange model, trust is negotiated solely between the originator and destination.
+In this exchange model, trust has been established or is negotiated solely between the originator and destination.
 It is the destination which makes the decision as to whether it trusts the originator or not; any intermediaries involved in the exchange play a passive, "pass through" role in the process.

 Required behavior: